Neo-Hao/grokking-relational-database-design/README.md

 **A friendly illustrated guide to designing and implementing your first database.**

 A well-constructed database is easy to understand, query, manage, and scale when your app needs to grow.
-In Grokking Relational Database Design you’ll learn the basics of relational database design including how to name fields and tables, which data to store where, how to eliminate repetition, good practices for data collection and hygiene, and much more.
-You won’t need a computer science degree or in-depth knowledge of programming—the book’s practical examples and down-to-earth definitions are beginner-friendly.
+In Grokking Relational Database Design you'll learn the basics of relational database design including how to name fields and tables, which data to store where, how to eliminate repetition, good practices for data collection and hygiene, and much more.
+You won't need a computer science degree or in-depth knowledge of programming—the book's practical examples and down-to-earth definitions are beginner-friendly.

-In [Grokking Relational Database Design](https://mng.bz/1J2q), you’ll learn how to:
+In [Grokking Relational Database Design](https://mng.bz/1J2q), you'll learn how to:

 - Query and create databases using Structured Query Language (SQL)
 - Design databases from scratch